Lord Ram was born in Ayodhya, Muslim side accepts before Supreme Court

 Senior advocate, Zafarayab Jilani clarified to the bench that the Ram Chabutra, in the outer courtyard was worshipped by the Hindus as Lord Ram's birthplace.

-He said that the inside of the Babri Masjid was never the birth place of Lord Ram.
+He said that the inside of the Babri Masjid was never the birthplace of Lord Ram.
 The Hindus never worshipped the space inside the Babri Masjid as the birthplace of Lord Ram.

 Supreme Court to hear Ayodhya case for an hour more daily from Monday